hsf-training/cpluspluscourse/exercises/ExerciseSchedule_AdvancedCourse.md

 - Solutions and hints can be found in the ExercisesCheatSheet.md file located in the same directory.
 - Each exercise is in its own directory and referred to in the following by the name of the directory

-There are far too many exercies on each day.
+There are far too many exercises on each day.
 They are given in order in which they should be done.

 Day 1
 -----